Why Get Involved on Campus?

 Jesus Club is comprised of students from Christian backgrounds, however anyone is welcome to come.
-We meet once a week in the Hamilton Center's Gender and Diversity Center for social time with other students who believe in the Christian faith.
-We normally hold a Bible study and close in prayer.
+We meet once a week in the GDC for fellowship with other students who believe in the Christian faith.
+At meetings we normally have a Bible study, listen to Christian music and close in prayer.

-We provide space and educational resources for interested people to learn more about kink, BDSM and fetish-related topics.
-We heavily emphasize consent and the physical and emotional safety of all involved.
-No club event involves sexual contact in any way.
+We are a club that promotes healthy kink, BDSM, and fetishes.
+We provide a space and conversation for interested people to come and be with like minded people.
+We heavily emphasize consent and the physical and emotional safety of all the parties involved.
+No club event involves sexual contact in any way, shape or form.

 League of Legends Club

 The League of Legends club is a place for students to play, view and generally build a community around League of Legends.